Du Zhen: Life

 Thereafter, he was transferred as Administrator of Qianwei Commandery (犍為太守), where he showed great love and concern for the people.
 Which, additionally improved his great reputation.
 Furthermore, he was appointed as dazhongzheng (大中正; official responsible for identifying future talents for the government).
 Du Zhen was not only knowledgeable and talented but also charming and magnanime.
 Emperor Wu knew about him and wanted to employ him as his personal attendant.
 However, Du Zhen died due to illness before taking up the post, at the age of 58 (by East Asian age reckoning). or at the age of 51 (by East Asian age reckoning).

 Appraisal

-Chang Qu, who wrote Du Zhen's biography in the Chronicles of Huayang (Huayang Guo Zhi), (Note: Du Zhen's biography is recorded in the eleventh volume of the Huayang Guo Zhi, titled Biographies of later worthies (後賢志), covering the life of notable persons from the Sichuan region who lived during the Jin dynasty.) appraised Du Zhen as follows: "Strong with a prosperous apparence, friendly and firm."
+Chang Qu, who wrote Du Zhen's biography in the Chronicles of Huayang (Huayang Guo Zhi), (Note: Du Zhen's biography is recorded in the eleventh volume of the Huayang Guo Zhi, titled Biographies of later worthies (後賢志), covering the life of notable persons from the Sichuan region who lived during the Jin dynasty.) appraised Du Zhen as follows: "Strong with a prosperous appearance, friendly and firm."
 Du Zhen was among the descendants of former Shu officials recommended by Luo Xian to Sima Yan to be employed.
 At the time, each of them were renowned.